Chenzihao-cell/My-RPC-Framework/README.md

 ## LICENSE

-My-RPC-Framework is under the MIT license.
-See the [LICENSE](https://github.com/CN-GuoZiyang/My-RPC-Framework/blob/master/LICENSE) file for details.
+my-rpc-framework is under the MIT license.
+See the [LICENSE](https://github.com/CN-GuoZiyang/my-rpc-framework/blob/master/LICENSE) file for details.